Man detained outside Buckingham Palace

 The officers were treated at the scene.
 No one else was reported injured, police said.

+Buckingham Palace is not on "lockdown," Metropolitan Police said.
+The incident is not being treated as a terrorist attack, but the suspect is being questioned, a spokesperson said.

-Queen Elizabeth was not at the palace, her official residence, palace officials said.
+Queen Elizabeth II was not at the palace, her official residence, palace officials said.
 She is at Balmoral Castle, her holiday residence in Scotland.